I) Knowledge and understanding:

 The assessment of learning and teaching objectives takes place through an oral test.

-The interview aims to assess the adequate knowledge of the legal institutions under study and the ability to analyze in a problematic key.
+The interview aims to evaluate the adequate knowledge of the legal institutions under study and the capacity for critical analysis.

 At the end of the interview, lasting about 30 minutes, an evaluation is expressed in thirtieths.